FlabbyToes/DOTSnBOIDS/README.md

 - **Boids Algorithm**: Implements classic Boids behaviors: separation, alignment, and cohesion,  as well as obstacle avoidance.

-- **Extreme Optimization**: Supports thousands of boids simultaneously, around 30x faster than standard Unity
+- **Extreme Optimization**: 10,000+ boids with obstacle detection at 60+ FPS on mid-range hardware, around 30x faster than standard Unity

-- **Customization**: Customizable parameters for fine-tuning behavior

 ## Link to Demo!
 [Link to the Video and Downloadable Demo](https://ahuliangbo.github.io/projects/boids/)